-It is not expected that the cutover bog in the former production area has the potential to develop active raised bog (ARB) analogous to the priority EU Habitats Directive Annex I habitat within the foreseeable future (c.
-50 years).
-Part of the bog contains residual deep peat and has potential to develop Sphagnum-rich habitats in this timeframe.
-Nevertheless, re-wetting across the entire bog, as part of the Scheme, will improve habitat conditions of the whole bog.
+It is not expected that the cutover bog in the former production area has the potential to develop active raised bog (ARB) analogous to the priority EU Habitats Directive Annex I habitat within the foreseeable future (c.50 years).
+The majority of the cutaway area has shallow peat remaining in the southern and northern sections (<1 m), with deeper peat in the eastern section (2-4 m).
+Deep peat areas have potential to develop embryonic bog communities and possibly Sphagnum-rich habitats in this timeframe.
+Rewetting, as part of the Scheme, will improve the habitat condition of the bog.
 Other peatland habitats will develop in a wider mosaic that reflects underlying conditions.